The Fishing Forecast: A Cool Spring So Far

 Dr. Ken Neill said purple was the preferred color.
 He caught a half dozen in the 18–20-inch range.
 Pulled off about the same.

-If you are looking for some winter fishing action, here are some tips.
 The Chesapeake Bay water is cold at 44.4 F, so you might want to head offshore where the big Sea Bass, Tautog, and Flounder are biting.

 You can catch Black Sea Bass in February if you have a recreational permit.
 Visit the VMRC website to learn more about the rules and limits.